Julian Assange: A timeline of Wikileaks founder's case

 Ecuador grants asylum to Mr Assange, saying there are fears his human rights might be violated if he is extradited.
 Mr Assange describes it as a "significant victory", but the UK government expresses its disappointment.

 20 August 2012

 The UK insists it will not grant Mr Assange "safe passage" to Ecuador as it seeks a diplomatic solution.
 Downing Street says the government is legally obliged to extradite him to Sweden.

 Nine people who put up bail sureties for Mr Assange are ordered by a judge to pay thousands of pounds each after his failure to appear in court.

 29 November 2012

 Ecuador's ambassador says Mr Assange has a chronic lung infection "which could get worse at any moment".
-The embassy says it has sought assurances Mr Assange would not be arrested if he was taken to hospital.
+The embassy says it has sought assurances Mr Assange will not be arrested if he is taken to hospital.

 18 August 2014

 Mr Assange says he will leave London's Ecuadorean embassy "soon" after two years of refuge.
 He does not clarify when he will depart but says it is "probably not" for the reasons reported in the UK press.
 Stories had suggested he required medical treatment.